DMR-Database/dmr-database.github.io/manual.md

 #### Fox Hunt Easter Egg 5: News Screen Weekend Nets
 - **Location**: News screen interaction
 - **Method**: Special interaction related to weekend amateur radio nets information
+- **Hint**: "News is more than just news.
+Especially during the saturday and sunday net."
 - **Reward**: Access to Fox Hunt Easter Egg content about amateur radio nets
 - **Difficulty**: Medium - Requires reading news content and finding hidden interaction

 #### Fox Hunt Easter Egg 6: Logo Long-Press
 - **Location**: Home screen main app logo
 - **Method**: Long-press and hold the main app logo for exactly 5 seconds
+- **Hint**: "Do you like our logo?
+Shall we hold it?"
 - **Visual**: Special popup icon appears after the 5-second delay
 - **Difficulty**: Easy - But requires patience and discovery of the interaction
 - **Reward**: Special popup screen with Fox Hunt Easter Egg content